may-bach/Dangai/Dangai Web/public/chapters/prologue/part_1.md

 <p class="centered">He throws the ball up and catches it before throwing it up again.</p>

-**Friend:** The classes are about to start, man, it's the first class of the year.
+**Friend:** Yo, the classes are about to start.
+It's the first class of the year.

 <p class="centered">The guy responds without stopping the ball</p>

-**???:** Man, chill out.
+**???:** Dude, chill out.
 This is our second year, you should know the teacher doesn't care.

 <p class="centered">The teacher yells over Kenji's phone</p>